Azure-Samples/azure-sql-db-vectorizer/README.md

 Embedding will be generated using the OpenAI API.
 The tool will connect to the Azure SQL Database, read the text from the specified table, send the text to the OpenAI API, and store the embeddings back in the same table.
 If the read text is too big to fit a single embedding API call, the tool will split the text into chunks and send each chunk to the API.

-> [!NOTE]
-> Vector Functions are in Early Adopter Preview.
-Get access to the preview via https://aka.ms/azuresql-vector-eap-announcement

 Chunking is done using the [TextChunker.SplitPlainTextParagraphs](https://learn.microsoft.com/en-us/dotnet/api/microsoft.semantickernel.text.textchunker.splitplaintextparagraphs?view=semantic-kernel-dotnet) method from the [Microsoft.SemanticKernel.Text](https://www.nuget.org/packages/Microsoft.SemanticKernel.Text/) package.
 Maximum number of token per paragraph is set to 2048.

 Embeddings will be stored into a dedicated table.
 If the table doesn't exist, the tool can create a new table to store the embeddings.
 The relationship between the original table and the table that stores the embeddings is done using the `id` / `parent_id` column and the relationship is a 1:N relationship, as each row in the original table will have one or more rows in the table that stores the embeddings due to the chunking process.